ARMmbed/mbed-os-5-docs/docs/reference/contributing/connectivity/ethernet.md

 <span class="images">![](https://s3-us-west-2.amazonaws.com/mbed-os-docs-images/emac.png)<span>Emac API</span></span>

 This document describes how to port and test an Ethernet MAC (EMAC) driver to Mbed OS.
-This code is currently on a feature branch.

 The scope of this document is limited to Ethernet (IEEE 802.3) or Ethernet-like devices, such as Wi-Fi (IEEE 802.11), where the device presents a MAC interface to send and receive frames, and one of the onboard network stacks that runs on Mbed OS on the host processor uses this.